Like COVID-19 itself, the world’s supply chain problems aren’t going away.

 Finding a path to a more resilient, agile supply chain takes time, investment, and plenty of forward thinking.
 Our experience suggests companies need to take four important steps.

 Planners typically use history to predict the future.
 And if that was a safe bet, systems supply chain planning could easily be put on autopilot.
-But the last 18 months have shown us that history no longer tells the future.
+But the past two years have shown us that history no longer tells the future.
 So, the importance of scenario planning has become critical.
 Companies need to run multiple scenarios and then come together for a consensus planning process, one that includes finance, marketing, and operations.